hbctraining/GCC-BOSC-2018/lessons/count_modeling.md

 **[Limma-Voom](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2014-15-2-r29)** is another set of tools often used together for DE analysis.
 The Limma package was initially developed for mircroarray data where data is normally distributed.
 The `voom` functionality was introduced more recently to allow for the analysis of RNA-seq count data.
 Essentially weights are computed and applied to the count matrix, transforming data such that it is normally distributed and Limma functions can be applied. bThis method can be less sensitive for small sample sizes, and is recommended when the number of biological replicates per group grows large (> 20).

-## Modeling transcript-level data with Sleuth
+## Tools for transcript-level differential expression analysis

 Until this point we have focused on looking for expression changes at the gene-level.
-However, if you are interested in looking at **splice isoform expression changes between groups** the previous methods (i.e DESeq2) will not work.
+If you are interested in looking at **splice isoform expression changes between groups**, not that the previous methods (i.e DESeq2) will not work.
 To demonstrate how to identify transcript-level differential expression we will describe a tool called **Sleuth**.

 ## What is Sleuth?